 Stage IIA1.
 The cancer can be seen with the naked eye and is 4 cm or less in size.

 Stage IIA2.
 The cancer can be seen with the naked eye and is more than 4 cm in size.

 Stage IVB.
-The cancer has spread to distant organs beyond your pelvis, such as your liver, lungs, bones, or distant lymph nodes.
+The cancer has spread to distant organs beyond the pelvis, such as the liver, lungs, bones, or distant lymph nodes.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR